VinceAle7082/XanvicOS/README.md

   ***Why are there 2 branches?***
 </h3>
 <br>
-The main branch is the branch where I push the "mega commits" with working code, adding features to XanvicOS (or how do you want to call it). <br>
+The Stable branch is the branch where I push the "mega commits" with working code, adding features to XanvicOS (or how do you want to call it). <br>
-I don't like writing code for hours, days and then push the commit and write a lot, so I chose to create the Coding branch, where I commit more actively, but the code is unfinished, so it may contain a lot of bugs and errors, or simply doesn't compile. <br>
+I don't like writing code for hours, days and then push the commit and write a lot, so I chose to use the main branch as the Coding branch, where I commit more actively, but the code is unfinished, so it may contain a lot of bugs and errors, or simply doesn't compile. <br>
-If you want to try XanvicOS, use the main branch.
+If you want to try XanvicOS, use the Stable branch.<br>
+If you wanna help to write code, use the main branch <br>
 <br>
 <br>
-PS: if I wrote something wrong, sorry, English isn't my first language.
+PS:if I wrote something wrong, sorry, English isn't my first language.